 Configure your Web Server (Apache/IIS) Correctly

-When setting up CORS on a web server, it's important to configure the server correctly.
-Depending on the type of web server you are using, there may be specific steps that need to be taken to ensure that requests from different domains are allowed access.
+When setting up CORS on a web server, it is important to configure the server correctly.
+Depending on the type of web server you are using, specific steps may need to be taken to ensure that requests from different domains are allowed access.
 You will also need to set specific headers to allow/restrict access to certain resources.
-Once you have configured your web server according to CORS rules, all requests should then be properly respected and cross-domain requests should return the expected results.
+Once you have configured your web server according to CORS rules, all requests should be respected, and cross-domain requests should return the expected results.

 CORS on Apache